wttech/AEM-Rules-for-SonarQube/README.md

 - **AEM-2** Use predefined constant instead of hardcoded value.
   - Use constants available in AEM instead of repeating inline literals.

+- **AEM-4** Implicit search strategy used in Sling Query
+  - `SearchStrategy` can have negative performance impact if mismatched.
+  Therefore developer should always make informed decision and define strategy explicitly.

+- **AEM-5** ``getContentResource()`` is not null checked
+  - Always null check the return value of ``getContentResource()``.
+It is possible to get a null if a jcr:content node does not exist in the repository.

 - **AEM-8** Prefer cleaner `@SlingServlet` annotation.
   - Prefer cleaner `@SlingServlet` annotation over `@Properties` approach.
 Do not mix up both approaches.

+- **AEM-9** No mutator methods invoked on ``ModifiableValueMap``
+  - ``ModifiableValueMap`` should be replaced by ``ValueMap`` if no mutator methods are invoked.

-- **AEM-14** Using http literal hardcoded makes it difficult to switch to https later on.
+- **AEM-12** Using http literal hardcoded makes it difficult to switch to https later on.
   - We should not use http as a literal in our projects because if we want to switch to https, our code will be not ready.

-- **AEM-15** Usage of ``synchronized`` keyword should be avoided if possible.
+- **AEM-13** Usage of ``synchronized`` keyword should be avoided if possible.
   - Usage of ``synchronized`` keyword should be avoided if possible.
 Check if using ``synchronized`` can be replaced with more sophisticated solution.

-- **AEM-17** No mutator methods invoked on ``ModifiableValueMap``
-  - ``ModifiableValueMap`` should be replaced by ``ValueMap`` if no mutator methods are invoked.

-- **AEM-19** Implicit search strategy used in Sling Query
-  - `SearchStrategy` can have negative performance impact if mismatched.
-  Therefore developer should always make informed decision and define strategy explicitly.

 ## Possible bugs